-Build the foundation necessary for the practice of CT scanning with Computed Tomography: Physical Principles, Clinical Applications, and Quality Control, 4th Edition.
-Written to meet the varied requirements of radiography students and practitioners, this two-color text provides comprehensive coverage of the physical principles of CT and its clinical applications.
-Its clear, straightforward approach is designed to improve your understanding of sectional anatomic images as they relate to CT — and facilitate communication between CT technologists and other medical personnel.
+Lay the foundation necessary for the practice of CT scanning with Computed Tomography: Physical Principles, Clinical Applications, and Quality Control, 4th Edition.
+Written to meet the varied requirements of radiography students, instructors, and practitioners, this two-color text provides comprehensive coverage of the physical principles of CT and its clinical applications.
+Its clear, straightforward approach is designed to improve your students' understanding of sectional anatomic images as they relate to CT — and facilitate communication between CT technologists and other medical personnel.

 - Comprehensively covers CT at just the right depth for technologists – going beyond superficial treatment to accommodate all the major advances in CT.
 One complete CT resource covers what you need to know!

 - The latest information on advances in CT imaging, including: advances in volume CT scanning; CT fluoroscopy; multi-slice applications like 3-D imaging, CT angiography, and virtual reality imaging (endoscopy) – all with excellent coverage of state-of-the-art principles, instrumentation, clinical applications, and quality control.

 - More than 600 photos and line drawings help students understand and visualize concepts.

 - Chapter outlines show you what is most important in every chapter.

 - Strong ancillary package on Evolve facilitates instructor preparation and provides a full complement of support for teaching and learning with the text